kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 - The CSI
 [SnapshotMetadata](#the-snapshotmetadata-service-api)
-service RPC calls allow an application to ***continue*** an interrupted stream by reissuing the RPC call with starting byte offset.
+service RPC calls allow an application to ***restart*** an interrupted stream from where it previously failed by reissuing the RPC call with a starting byte offset.

 - The CSI
 [SnapshotMetadata](#the-snapshotmetadata-service-api)